abemscac/pies-doc/docs/vue3/reactive.md

 As you can see, the changes we made to `user` did not effect `myName` and `myAge` at all (and vice versa).

+Why is it that in the first example, mutating `child.name` did effect `user.child`, while the same behavior cannot be observed in the second example?

-_So there's a problem using destructing assignment with `reactive()`?_
+_Is it a problem by using destructing assignment with `reactive()`?_

 Not really.
-The same thing would happen even if we use `const myName = user.name` (because that's exactly what destructing assignment do), so it's not quite correct to say destructing assignment causes the problem.
+The same thing would happen even if we use `const myName = user.name` (because that's exactly what destructing assignment does), so it's not quite correct to say destructing assignment causes the problem.

-_But if it's not for destructing assignment, what is the real cause then?_

 The answer is actually very simple.
 All we have to do is to recap how variable works in JavaScript, and you'll know it right away!